Advancements in radiologic technology have revolutionized medical care for everything from broken bones to cancer treatment.

 - Job security: The aging baby boomer population has contributed to an increase in demand for healthcare services nationwide.
 Older patients that suffer from chronic pain and more frequent fractures, sprains and breaks will continue to rely on radiology professionals for accurate diagnoses and effective treatment.
-The U.S. Department of Labor predicts a 9 percent increase in employment for radiology technologists and related careers through 2024.
+The U.S. Bureau of Labor Statistics predicts a 9 percent increase in employment for radiology technologists and related careers through 2030.

 - Diverse work environments: Radiology technologists work in many patient-care settings, including hospital emergency rooms, outpatient facilities, physician offices and laboratories that specialize in diagnostic imaging.